apple/ccs-calendarserver/HACKING.rst

 a possible time sink for other developers, and is not looked upon favorably.

-Units tests can be run rather easily by executing the ``test`` script at the top of the Calendar and Contacts Server source tree.
+Units tests can be run rather easily by executing the ``./bin/test`` script at the top of the Calendar and Contacts Server source tree.
 By default, it will run all of the Calendar and Contacts Server tests followed by all of the Twisted tests.
 You can run specific tests by